raydemay/raydemay.github.io/_pages/projects/buckeye-current-cfd.md

 # Results

 Bike has drag coefficient around 0.2.
 1m^2 and 101325 Pa static pressure were used as reference values to get lift and drag coefficient.
 Lift coefficient is slightly negative, meaning there is some downforce.
 This is a large improvement from the prior revision of the fairing, which was simulated in March, where it had a lift coefficient of 0.5.
 I believe part of this is due to the slimming down of the geometry behind the rider.

-# Next Steps

-Three simulations are planned.
-The first is to run the same settings but a transient version to see changes in the flow at different time steps.
-The second is to run the simulation at a lower velocity.
-The third is to run a simulation with a crosswind component to see the behavior of the air on the back half of the fairing.